MoonPoet/xaprb-src/content/about.md

 I am the founder of [VividCortex](https://www.vividcortex.com/) and the lead author of [High Performance MySQL](http://www.highperfmysql.com/).
 I studied Computer Science at the University of Virginia, then worked at several technology companies.
 I spent the first decade of my career as a programmer, and created a lot of open-source software.
 My online nickname Xaprb is my first name Baron typed in QWERTY on a Dvorak keyboard layout.

+This blog is my personal writing and I do not use copywriting services or guest posts, nor do I do any type of joint marketing.
+I use affiliate links to offset the costs of hosting and other services.

 You can contact me using my first name at VividCortex.
 You can also find me on [Twitter](http://twitter.com/xaprb), [LinkedIn](http://www.linkedin.com/in/xaprb), [Keybase](https://keybase.io/xaprb), and [Signal](https://whispersystems.org/).